ORCID/niso-workshop-2017/docs/sync.md

-In a real-world situation, you may need to update a researcher's affiliation.
-In this section, we'll update our education affiliation to include an end date.
+In a real-world situation, you may need to update information that you've added previously, like the dates of a researcher's affiliation with your institution.

+In this section, we'll use the Sandbox Member API to update our education affiliation to include an end date.

 ##Update an education affiliation